BufferPool#

 buffer – the

-to reset
+Bufferto reset

-- do_set_config(config: Structure) bool #
+- do_set_config(config: Structure) bool#

 Sets the configuration of the pool.
 If the pool is already configured, and the configuration hasn’t changed, this function will return

-and will try to update as much state as possible.
-The new state can then be retrieved and refined withget_config()
+configcan not be set exactly, this function returnsFalseand will try to update as much state as possible.
+The new state can then be retrieved and refined withget_config().This function takes ownership of

-.- Parameters:
+config.- Parameters:

 config – a